yegor256/takes/README.md

 )
 ```

-Class `TkClasspath` takes the static part of the request URI and finds
+The `TkClasspath` class takes the static part of the request URI and finds
 a resource with this name in the classpath.

-`TkFiles` just looks for files by name in the configured directory.
+`TkFiles` looks for files by name in the configured directory.

 `TkWithType` sets the content type of all responses coming out of
 the decorated take.